rdefa001/knowledbaseTrack.io/ReadMe.txt

 5th Website support => (if better contact/layout/user friendly website may reduce calls to other departments)

          ** How to improve above **
-> Hire more agents to "Changes to bookings"
 > Cross train/skill more agents to "Changes to bookings"
 > Busiest department
 > Provided more info on internal blog relating to that department (for other departments to also see).